 Ski Jumping – 476 [Note: If you’re skipping the lift and carrying your skis back up yourself]

-So, enjoy your favorites among these activities all winter long.
-You’ll be torching calories even while the cold, snowy weather rages outside, until you can go for your first springtime jog.
+Enjoy a good balance of these activities all winter long, and you’ll be torching calories even while the cold, snowy weather rages outside.

-For assistance in tracking the calories you’re taking in, check out the nutrition tracking features from our friends at MyFitnessPal that are now integrated into the Withings Health Mate app.
+For assistance in tracking the calories you’re taking in, check out the integrated nutrition tracking feature in the Nokia Health Mate app.

 Original header illustration by Olivia Campbell